doriordan/skuber/docs/GUIDE.md

 ### Building Resources

-Skuber supports a fluent API approach to building resources of all kinds using its model.
+The Skuber resource model is composed of case classes so you can always build out resources using just the constructors for those classes.
+However Skuber also supports a fluent API approach on the more common resource types in order to make these common cases as readable as possible.

 This is best demonstrated by some examples.

 ***Deployment***

-This example builds an Nginx deployment using the Skuber fluent API, then creates the equivalent resource on the cluster.
+This example builds an Nginx deployment then creates the equivalent resource on the cluster.
 ```scala
 import skuber.model.{Container, Pod}
 import skuber.model.apps.v1.Deployment